 Your online reputation matters now more than ever.
 Customers across every industry are looking for experts and businesses online before they buy.
-Over 90% of customers are reading reviews before buying, testimonials are sales pages are driving more purchases, and customers are shying away from businesses with bad reputations.
-If you’re not sure how customers are seeing your business, now is a great time to find out.
+Over 90% of customers read reviews before buying, testimonials on sales pages drive more purchases, and customers why away from businesses with bad reputations.
+If you’re not sure how customers see your business, now is a great time to find out.
 Here’s how to do an online reputation audit, step-by-step.

 How to Do an Online Reputation Audit

 When we think of the word “reputation” we generally think of how a person, business or group is viewed by the public and by peers.
 A good reputation in business ultimately equates to brand equity.
 Brand equity makes your business more desirable and makes your products or services more valuable.
 To improve your reputation and grow your brand equity, you first need to know how to do an online reputation audit, and what your reputation is actually made of.

 All of the following are a part of your business reputation.
 We’ll talk about auditing all of these elements.

 - News stories and events: from scandals to philanthropy, big events and news stories can make big impacts on your reputation.

 - Awareness: If customers aren’t aware that you exist, it’s difficult to have any reputation at all.

 - Customer satisfaction: Businesses that serve their customers well and consistently fulfill their needs tend to have higher reputations and better brand equity.

 - Customer sentiment: Sometimes, your customers may be satisfied overall, but unhappy with other elements, such as your prices or business practices.